tmutmu1/WeatherUNet/WeatherTiles/README.md

 # Notes from Zac and Thomas
-This is the github directory we used from Alan in order to process, crop, and grab the images.
+This is the github directory we used from Alan in order to process, crop, and grab the images with some changes.
 The images are not included obviously as we are not going to put up over 100k images on github. some data files are included though.
 Also, I have my path in runit.sh as an example, change it depending on your path.